karlonovak/mr_hangman/README.md

 ** Hangman game developed for the Coding Gnome course on Elixir**

-This Hangman version uses Phoenix framework for Hangman's web frontend.
+This Hangman version uses React backed by Phoenix REST services.
+This version is work in progress.